heinigersandro/heinigersandro.github.io/_pages/teaching.md

 author_profile: true
 ---

-I hold several teaching experiences at the undergraduate and graduate levels.
-Already as a student at ETH, I have started to teach exercise sessions which have always been a great pleasure.
-In the course of my research assistant position at the SEW-HSG, I have assisted numerous courses and supervised bachelor's and master's theses.
-Amongst others, the effected teaching assistances cover Predicitive Econometrics courses at graduate level and Statistical Programming at undergraduate level.
+I have gained extensive experience in teaching both undergraduate and graduate courses.
+During my time as a student at ETH, I began teaching exercise sessions and found it to be very rewarding.
+As a research assistant at SEW-HSG, I have assisted with various courses and provided supervision for numerous bachelor's and master's theses.
+My teaching experience includes courses such as Predictive Econometrics at the graduate level and Statistical Programming at the undergraduate level.

-A full list of teaching assistances and supervisions can be consulted in the [<a href="../files/github_Teaching_Portfolio.pdf" target="_blank" rel="noopener noreferrer">Teaching Portfolio</a> ]
+For a comprehensive list of my teaching experience and supervision, please refer to my  [<a href="../files/github_Teaching_Portfolio.pdf" target="_blank" rel="noopener noreferrer">Teaching Portfolio</a> ]

-I value teaching as an integral part of an academic position and am commited to promoting and mentoring young academics.
+In addition to promoting and mentoring young academics, I believe that teaching is also an opportunity for me to continue learning and improving my own skills as a researcher and educator.
+I strive to create a supportive and inclusive learning environment for all of my students, and I am always seeking new ways to engage them and facilitate their understanding of complex topics.
+Whether through incorporating real-world examples, encouraging class discussions, or utilizing innovative teaching technologies, I am committed to providing a high-quality educational experience for all of my students.